 Alpine Butterfly Knot

-This knot can also bear the load on any strand, and it handles multi-directional loading pretty well.
+This tarp knot can also bear the load on any strand, and it handles multi-directional loading pretty well.
 In camping, it’s utilized to tie down guy-lines on the corners of a tarp.
 The loop allows the line to move freely in changing conditions while retaining a tight surface on your tarp, meaning you don’t have to worry about your tarp whisking off.

 This knot is strong and stable, and it’s widely used for mooring boats, hoisting, hauling, and fastening one rope to another.
-Although a bowline is considered a reliable knot, it can be easily loosened with just a push of a finger when not under load.
+Although a bowline is considered a reliable knot, it can be easily loosened with just a push of your finger when not under load.
 However, this weak point is addressed with several more secure variations.

 Now that we’ve laid out the essential knots for tarp camping, it’s time for you to grab a paracord and work on that muscle memory.

-Once you’ve enough practice, you can tie these knots in your sleep, and you’ll eventually be ready for the great outdoors.
+Once you’ve enough practice, you can tie these tarp knots in your sleep, and you’ll eventually be ready for the great outdoors.